 Foreign investors can trade directly in securities listed on the ASX only if they open an account with a broker that participates in the exchange.
 International brokers may not all have ASX trading privileges.

-Investors can choose from a number of indices tied to prices of various securities listed on the ASX.
+Investors can choose from a number of indices tied to the prices of various securities listed on the ASX.
 The oldest index of Australian shares is the All Ordinaries index.
 It consists of share prices for the 500 largest companies listed on the ASX.
 The S&P/ASX 200 is a market cap-weight index of large ASX stocks.

 Bottom Line